YHB Investment Advisors Inc. Sells 7,105 Shares of Medtronic plc (NYSE:MDT)

-YHB Investment Advisors Inc. lowered its position in shares of Medtronic plc (NYSE:MDT – Get Rating) by 27.1% in the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+YHB Investment Advisors Inc. decreased its holdings in Medtronic plc (NYSE:MDT – Get Rating) by 27.1% in the 4th quarter, according to the company in its most recent 13F filing with the SEC.
 The fund owned 19,152 shares of the medical technology company’s stock after selling 7,105 shares during the quarter.
-YHB Investment Advisors Inc.’s holdings in Medtronic were worth $1,489,000 at the end of the most recent reporting period.
+YHB Investment Advisors Inc.’s holdings in Medtronic were worth $1,489,000 as of its most recent SEC filing.

 Medtronic Stock Up 1.7 %

-The business also recently announced a quarterly dividend, which will be paid on Friday, April 14th.
-Investors of record on Friday, March 24th will be issued a dividend of $0.68 per share.
-The ex-dividend date of this dividend is Thursday, March 23rd.
-This represents a $2.72 annualized dividend and a yield of 3.42%.
-Medtronic’s payout ratio is presently 89.47%.
+The company also recently disclosed a quarterly dividend, which will be paid on Friday, April 14th.
+Stockholders of record on Friday, March 24th will be given a dividend of $0.68 per share.
+The ex-dividend date is Thursday, March 23rd.
+This represents a $2.72 annualized dividend and a dividend yield of 3.42%.
+Medtronic’s dividend payout ratio is currently 89.47%.

-A number of brokerages recently commented on MDT.
+A number of research firms have recently weighed in on MDT.
+Mizuho dropped their target price on Medtronic from $100.00 to $95.00 and set a “buy” rating for the company in a research report on Tuesday, January 24th.
+Stifel Nicolaus dropped their target price on Medtronic from $105.00 to $90.00 in a research report on Wednesday, November 23rd.
+Deutsche Bank Aktiengesellschaft lifted their price objective on Medtronic from $80.00 to $87.00 in a research note on Wednesday, February 22nd.
 Morgan Stanley decreased their price objective on Medtronic from $97.00 to $88.00 and set an “equal weight” rating for the company in a research note on Wednesday, November 23rd.
-StockNews.com initiated coverage on Medtronic in a research note on Thursday, March 16th.
-They issued a “buy” rating for the company.
-Cowen decreased their target price on Medtronic from $117.00 to $90.00 in a research note on Wednesday, November 23rd.
-Royal Bank of Canada cut Medtronic from an “outperform” rating to a “sector perform” rating and decreased their target price for the company from $102.00 to $89.00 in a research note on Monday, January 9th.
-Finally, Piper Sandler decreased their target price on Medtronic from $90.00 to $80.00 in a research note on Tuesday, November 22nd.
-One research analyst has rated the stock with a sell rating, fourteen have issued a hold rating and four have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus target price of $90.72.
+Finally, Wells Fargo & Company decreased their price objective on Medtronic from $82.00 to $77.00 and set an “equal weight” rating for the company in a research note on Wednesday, November 30th.
+One research analyst has rated the stock with a sell rating, fourteen have assigned a hold rating and four have assigned a buy rating to the company.
+According to MarketBeat.com, the stock presently has an average rating of “Hold” and an average target price of $90.72.

-In other Medtronic news, major shareholder Plc Medtronic acquired 6,835 shares of the company’s stock in a transaction on Monday, January 30th.
-The shares were purchased at an average price of $9.28 per share, for a total transaction of $63,428.80.
-Following the completion of the purchase, the insider now directly owns 4,999,423 shares of the company’s stock, valued at $46,394,645.44.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
-0.29% of the stock is currently owned by corporate insiders.
+In other news, major shareholder Plc Medtronic acquired 6,835 shares of Medtronic stock in a transaction dated Monday, January 30th.
+The stock was bought at an average cost of $9.28 per share, with a total value of $63,428.80.
+Following the completion of the transaction, the insider now directly owns 4,999,423 shares of the company’s stock, valued at $46,394,645.44.
+The acquisition was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
+0.29% of the stock is owned by insiders.

 Medtronic Plc is a medical technology company, which engages in the development, manufacture, distribution, and sale of device-based medical therapies and services.
 It operates through the following segments: Cardiovascular Porrtfolio, Neuroscience Portfolio, Medical Surgical Portfolio, and Diabetes Operating Unit.